What To Do

 None of these actions give us any idea of the

-true condition of the bird.
+true condition or posture of the bird.
 Left alone and

 observed through the CCTV, the bird will relax

-and again drop the painful wing, close the sore
+and may drop a painful wing, close a sore

 eye or lift the weight off an aching leg.